mug-n-ai/LearnLock/docs/index.markdown

 ✨ **Learn smarter, not harder** – every unlock is a new opportunity to grow.
 🎯 **Your knowledge, one card at a time.**

+## 📥 Download LearnLock

+LearnLock is currently in _Closed Testing_.
+If you are interested in trying this new app and helping us improve it, please sign up for the beta via email in the [Contact Page]({{ site.baseurl }}/contact).

 <!-- ---

 ## 📥 Download LearnLock